doangelo98/photos/README.md

 # Photos

 This website is in development.

-This website is mainly for photographers and artists to showcase their photos or artwork.
+For photographers and artists to showcase their photos or artwork.

 ## Goal

-I like photography, especially film photography.
-The goal is to eventually buy a film camera to replace the stock images used on the website with my own personally captured ones.
-As long as I have time, I'll be updating this website.
-I'm not into social media, so this is a way for me to share what I'm up to through my photos.
+At first I only created this website as a project for my portfolio as a web developer, it can be used as a template for photographers and artist to show their works but since I like photography as well especially film, I decided you know what I'll use this website myself to show anyone how to use it and to share what I'm upto as well since I'm not into social media,

+Since I don't have a film camera yet I'll be using stock images from Unsplash for now, but when I eventually do I'll be changing those to the ones I personally captured.

 ## Features